Currypan1229/Currypan1229/README.md

 ## Introduction
 Im a student programmer.
 I have some secret, age and gender.
-Please guess and ask for it
+Please dont guess or ask for it

 ## Language
 <p align="left">